Searching ...

 Lancaster’s top employers based on their size include, but are not limited to, Cardinal Health, Continental Tire North America, Haile Gold Mine, Kanawha Insurance Company, Keeramerica, Medical University Of South Carolina, Movement Mortgage, Nutramax Manufacturing, The Budd Group, and TriNet USA.

 Manufacturing represents around 14% of all the jobs available in Lancaster County.
 There are facilities for Cardinal Health, Keer America, Nutramax Laboratories, Oceanagold, PCI Group, and Rico Industries.
-There’s a range of manufacturing work available, from textiles to pharmaceuticals to metal fabrication.
+A range of manufacturing work is available, from textiles to pharmaceuticals to metal fabrication.

-The 2020 unemployment rate in Lancaster was 6.9%, slightly above the state rate but below the United States average.
+The July 2024 unemployment rate in Lancaster was 5%, slightly above the state rate and the United States average.
 A decade ago, the unemployment rate was 14.9%, but this declined to 3.2% in 2019 before the pandemic.

 A Lancaster County Community profile projected that the job market would increase by 13.6% from 2016 to 2026, adding over 18,000 new jobs.
 The industries with the most anticipated growth were accommodation and food services, health care, wholesale trades, and transportation and warehousing.